Skip to main content

 // Child(map) framework

-If you only want to get a read-only sub-state, you can use map_reader to convert:
+If you just want a read-only sub-state, then you can convert it with map_reader:

-However, Ribir does not provide a split_reader, because splitting a read-only sub-state is equivalent to converting a read-only sub-state.
+But Ribir doesn't provide a split_reader, because separating a read-only sub-state is equivalent to converting a read-only sub-state.

 The next step

 You have mastered all the syntax and basic concepts needed to develop a Ribir application.
-It's time to put them into practice by Practice: Todos application.
+Now it's time to put them into practice with Exercise: Todos application.